mikebavon/CnInventory/readme.txt

         (v) expression - print out <%= value %> - basically prints out values

 2. IMPLICIT OBJECTS
-    Objects that are automatically created at point where JSP is translated to Servlet examples of implicit objects
+    Objects that are automatically created at point where JSP is translated to Servlet, and available for use in jsp as a already variable
+    examples of implicit objects
         out = JspWriter which equivalent to PrintWriter acquired through HttpResponse->getWriter();
         request	HttpServletRequest